 - Families should have alternate/back-up arrangements in place should an issue occur with student transportation, such as a delay caused by poor weather or road conditions.

-- Families are reminded that in most circumstances, Kindergarten students must have an adult present for after school drop off by the bus, as per the Kindergarten Transportation Identification Protocol.
+- Families are reminded that in most circumstances, Kindergarten students must have an adult present for after-school drop off by the bus, as per the Kindergarten Transportation Identification Protocol.

 - Further winter safety tips can be found here.